Computer-Anything/spii_redactor/README.md

    python -m spacy download en_core_web_sm
    ```

-3. Open the notebook `pii_redaction_ocr.ipynb` in Jupyter Notebook or JupyterLab.
+3. Open the notebook `pytorch_training.ipynb` in Jupyter Notebook or JupyterLab and begin training the model.

+4. Once you like what the model is returning, you can use the `pii_detection_redaction.ipynb` notebook to add a file upload feature and test the PII detection and redaction functionality.

 4. Follow the steps in the notebook to:
    - Extract text from an image.